cacarrilloc/WeatherApp/README.md

 # WeatherApp
-Weather application for iOS using Wunderground API
+Weather application for iOS using Wunderground API (Swift 3.0)